hevinkalathiya/codeages/content/about.md

     - /images/brands/05-colored.png
     - /images/brands/06-colored.png

 ## members
 our_member:
-  subtitle: OUR FAMILY
+  subtitle: OUR TEAM
-  title: The People Behind
+  title: Meet Our Experts
-  content: We were freelance designers and developers, constantly finding </br> ourselves deep in vague feedback.
-This made every client and team
+  content: Our talented team is the backbone of our success.
+We bring together a diverse group of experts in design, development, and operations to deliver exceptional results for our clients.
   list:
-    - name: Valentin Staykov
+    - name: Hevin Kalathiya
-      field: Operations
+      field: CEO
       image: /images/about/team/01.jpg
-    - name: Bukiakta Bansalo
+    - name: Sujal Thummar
-      field: Product
+      field: CTO
       image: /images/about/team/02.jpg
     # - name: Ortrin Okaster
     #   field: Engineering